Nick Gates

-Nick Gates (born November 27, 1995) is an American football center for the Washington Commanders of the National Football League (NFL).
-He played college football at Nebraska and signed with the New York Giants as an undrafted free agent in 2018.
+Nicholas Gates (born November 27, 1995) is an American professional football center.
+He has previously played in the National Football League (NFL) for the New York Giants, Washington Commanders, and Philadelphia Eagles.
+He played college football for the Nebraska Cornhuskers and signed with the Giants as an undrafted free agent in 2018, and won Super Bowl LIX with the Eagles.

-Early years
+Early life

 Gates attended Bishop Gorman High School in Las Vegas, Nevada.
 He played baseball and football in high school.
-At 6'4 and 270 pounds, Gates was ranked as a four-star recruit.
-He committed to play football for the Nebraska Cornhuskers in January 2014.
+At 6'4 and 270 pounds, Gates was ranked as a four-star offensive tackle recruit by Rivals.
+He committed to play football for Nebraska in January 2014 over offers from Alabama, Colorado, Oklahoma, Texas A&M, UCLA, and USC, among others.

 College career

 After redshirting as a freshman in 2014, Gates started 2015 at tackle on the offensive line.
-After his redshirt junior season in 2017, he declared for the 2018 NFL Draft.
+After his redshirt junior season in 2017, he declared for the 2018 NFL draft.
 He played in 35 games for Nebraska in three years.